-Citizens offers the Lifeline discount provided in accordance with the FCC’s Universal Service Fund.
-Lifeline provides one monthly discount of $9.25 per household on broadband or telephone service to eligible customers.
+Citizens offers the Lifeline discount provided in accordance with the FCC's Universal Service Fund.
+Lifeline provides one monthly discount of either $9.25 on internet service or $5.25 on telephone service to eligible customers.

 The Lifeline benefit can lower the cost of your monthly internet or phone bill.
 Only one benefit is available per household; either phone service (home or wireless) or internet (home or mobile), but not both.

 If you or someone in your household participates in one of the following federal programs or meets one of the criteria listed, you may be eligible for the Lifeline discount.
 Please visit LifelineSupport.org to enroll online.
 Documentation may be required for confirmation of eligibility.

 - Supplemental Nutrition Assistance Program (SNAP), formerly known as Food Stamps;